esnya/UdonRabbit.Analyzer/README.md

 # UdonRabbit.Analyzer

 Experimental .NET Roslyn Analyzer for VRChat Udon and UdonSharp.
-This analyzer accelerates Udon development with UdonSharp by detecting grammars that are not supported by Udon and/or UdonSharp in the editor stage.
+This analyzer accelerates Udon development with UdonSharp by detecting syntaxes/language features that are not supported by Udon and/or UdonSharp in the editor stage.
-Check out the [list of analyzers](./docs/analyzers/README.md) for supported grammars and other information.
+Check out the [list of analyzers](./docs/analyzers/README.md) for supported syntaxes and other information.

 ## Features